TrustyJAID/Trusty-cogs-archive/README.md

 >Tweets - A modified version of Palm's twitter cog utilising twitter streams to setup a twitter channel to post user tweets

+**Special cogs uploaded for visibility**

->Gabanon - a custom cog to ensure users supply an external username from gab.ai to join a server
+>Gabanon - a custom cog to ensure users supply an external username from gab.ai to join a server.
+Cog is here for reference.

+>Blockchain - a cog to download and the bitcoin blockchain for hidden files and data.
+Requires bitcoin RPC connection and complicated setup **don't use** unless you know what you're doing.

 Any questions you can find me and TrustyBot over on https://discord.gg/whereisassange